vymjay/aprylo-nextjs/docs/04-IMPLEMENTATION/README.md

 # Implementation

-This section contains implementation guides, optimization strategies, and detailed technical documentation for developers working on the VB Cart project.
+This section contains implementation guides, optimization strategies, and detailed technical documentation for developers working on the Aprylo project.

 ## 📋 Contents